My shopping cart

 1/2 fresh lemon

-In a large skillet heat 3 Tbsp of olive oil over high heat, briefly sauté the garlic (do not allow it to burn), add the wine, then cook until reduced by half.
+In a large skillet heat 3 tablespoons of olive oil over high heat, briefly sauté the garlic (do not allow it to burn), add the wine, then cook until reduced by half.
 Remove to a small bowl and return the skillet to the burner.
 If you only have smaller pans you can use two for the next step.

 Once the pasta has a few minutes left to cook, add the clams (and the parsley if using) to the hot skillet(s) in a single layer and cook, stirring occasionally, until the clams have just opened (usually 2-4 minutes tops).

 Reserve a small cup of the pasta cooking water and drain the pasta (do not rinse).
-If using one large skillet add the pasta to the skillet along with the cooked garlic and wine.
+If you used one large skillet add the pasta to the skillet along with the cooked garlic and wine.
 If the sauce seems thick add some of the reserved pasta water (the goal is to have a thin sauce that coats everything well).

 If you used two skillets then put the pasta pot back on a burner on high, dump the clams in, add the pasta, and mix as above.